artefactual/atom-docs/user-manual/add-edit-content/rights.rst

 5. If you click on the edit button, AtoM takes you to the Edit rights holder template.
 There are two areas: the Identity area and the Contact area.
-In the Identity area there is one data entry field, authorized form of name.
+In the Identity area there is one data entry field, "Authorized form of name".
-   In the Contact area there is add new button, which allows you to add a new contact person.
-If you click on the add new button, AtoM opens a contact information dialogue with three tabs, Main, Physical location and Other details.
+   In the Contact area there is the "Add new" button, which allows you to add a new contact person.
+If you click on the "Add new" button, AtoM opens a contact information dialogue with three tabs, Main, Physical location and Other details.
 Add as much information into the Related contact information dialogue and click on the Submit button.